zalando-stups/OAuth2-mock-play/README.md

 creating mocks physically in the code when running tests, simply run the server and configure your web application to point the mock OAuth2 server when running the tests.

-The project is similar in design to [oauth2 provider](https://github.com/zalando-stups/mocks/tree/master/oauth2-provider), however it aims to be much more configurable and also provides a completely implementation of OAuth2 spec rather than some specific login flows
+The project was created because I didn't manage to find an easily configurable OAuth2 mock server in the community that also supported all of the different login flows specified by the OAuth2 specification.

 ## Todo
 - [ ] Add an option to disable all consent screens (handy for tests that run